dnajd/FluentNao/README.md

     	nao = FluentMotion(motionProxy, self.log)

     	# zero out joints
-    	nao.zero().go()
+    	nao.zero()
+	nao.go()

     	# animates arms up and hands open
-    	nao.arms.up().hands.open().go()
+    	nao.arms.up()
+	nao.hands.open()
+	nao.go()

     pass

 This is useful if you want to quickly get nao into a very common position.
-Ex.
-Hands over head, stand on one foot, hang head, etc.  Useful too if you want Nao to react in many different ways based on word recognition, face recognition, random behavior.
+Useful too if you want Nao to react in many different ways based on word recognition, face recognition, random behavior.

 Using The API
 =================